Adim2P/Code-Projects/README.md

-A compilatio nof all my personal projects, likely would be dead for months
+A compilation of all my personal projects, likely would be dead for months